-During the year under review the Board comprised three executive directors and between six and seven non-executive directors.
-All of the non-executive directors are independent as defined by King IV and have the required knowledge, skills and independence of thought to pass sound judgement on the key issues relevant to the business of the Company, independently of the Company's management.
+During the year under review the Board comprised three executive directors and five non-executive directors.
+All the non-executive directors are independent as defined by King IV and have the required knowledge, skills, and independence of thought to pass sound judgement on the key issues relevant to the business of the Company, independently of the Company's management.
 Tailored induction programmes are run to familiarise newly appointed directors with the Group's operations.
 Particulars of the directors are set out in the Board of directors' section of this Integrated Annual Report.